 Jamon Iberico de Bellota

 Comfortably (and justifiably) perched at the top of the Jamon hierarchy, Bellota ham deserves something quite special.
 Protected by strict appellation laws to ensure quality, de Bellota is made from Wild Boar meat, animals that roam free across Spain’s protected Dehesas, gaining weight from an acorn diet.
-The curing and aging process has been followed for centuries and remains largely unchanged today, albeit it has been updated with the latest temperature control technology.
+The curing and aging process has been followed for centuries and remains mostly unchanged today, albeit it has been updated with the latest temperature control technology.
 The final product is simply stunning: a silky, slightly salty ham that deserves 5-star treatment.
 Sherry, of course, works very well, but we find that older, mature reds are the best accompaniment to a plate of moreish Jamon de Bellota.
 Young reds, certainly those with excessive acid, tannin, and oak tend to overwhelm the flavor of Bellota ham, and should generally be avoided.
 Yet older reds with polished, mature tannins and sensitive oak treatment are ideal.
 Our most memorable match was a bottle of 1994 Vina Tondonia, from the legendary family-owned bodega López de Heredia, in Rioja.
 The mature aromas and flavors of tobacco and cedar were an exquisite foil to the complexity and refinement of the ham.

 As an aside, we would strongly recommend avoiding rose and dessert wine styles with Jamon de Bellota altogether.
-Rose wine adds nothing to the experience, while the sugar obviously inherent to dessert wine often overshadows the flavors of Iberico ham.
+Rose wine adds nothing to the experience, while the sugar obviously inherent in dessert wine often overshadows the flavors of Iberico ham.
 It’s not a marriage made in heaven, at the very least.